 - An intravenous (IV) will be put into your vein to give you medicine and fluids. - A health-care team member will bring you to the operating room (OR). - To help with pain, you may get an epidural (a small tube that is put in your back to give you pain medicine). - The anesthesiologist will put you to sleep.
-This will not be painful. - You will get antibiotics to help lower your chance of infection and anticoagulants (blood thinners) to prevent you from getting blood clots. - A nurse will put a tube (catheter) into your bladder to drain urine. - The surgical team will make one longer incision (surgical cut) on your belly or 4 to 6 smaller cuts. - This surgery normally takes 4 to 5 hours.
+This will not be painful. - You will get antibiotics to help lower your chance of infection and anticoagulants (blood thinners) to prevent you from getting blood clots. - A nurse will put a tube (catheter) into your bladder to drain urine. - Usually, this surgery is done by making a longer incision (surgical cut) on your belly. - This surgery normally takes 6 to 8 hours.